inevolin/AlterWorld/README.md

 #### GIF recording
 Use the "screenshot" button to make a screenshot of the current output frame.
 You can use the "start recording" button to record a gif of the output frames (default max duration: 15 seconds).
 Note that the gif needs to be rendered which may take several seconds up to several minutes (depending on quality and duration).
-The output screenshot(s) and gif(s) will be shown at the bottom of te page, you can save them from there (they are only visually scaled).
+The output screenshot(s) and gif(s) will be shown at the bottom of the page, you can save them from there (they are only visually scaled).

 YouTube video: